mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ### For all columns

-The default sort order can be overwritten for all columns with the `sortingOrder` prop.
+The default sort order can be overridden for all columns with the `sortingOrder` prop.
 In the example below columns are only sortable in descending or ascending order.

 {{"demo": "pages/components/data-grid/sorting/OrderSortingGrid.js", "bg": "inline", "defaultCodeOpen": false}}